Multi-Group Testing for Items with Real-Valued Status under Standard Arithmetic

-The multi-group testing problem is also closely related to the compressed sensing theory, a popular and intensively studied field in the past decade (see \cite{CRT06,Don06} and references therein).
-Compressed sensing is a signal processing technique for recovering a signal by finding solutions to underdetermined linear systems (more unknown variables than equations).
-Typically, the signal to be recovered is assumed to be sparse, which coincides with the multi-group testing problem.
-However, in multi-group testing the measurements are restricted to vectors in $\mathbb{Z}^n_q$ while in compressed sensing they are usually vectors in the real space $\real^n$.
-A consequence of the fundamental difference is that the developed theory in compressed sensing cannot be applied immediately to the multi-group testing problem because methods work for $\real$ need not work for $\mathbb{Z}_q$.
+Recently, group testing has been related to compressed sensing in \cite{AAS13, AS12, AS13, GIS08}.
+Compressed sensing is a signal processing technique for recovering a signal by finding solutions to underdetermined linear systems (more unknown variables than equations), which coincides with the essence of multi-group testing under standard arithmetic.
+As a consequence, results developed in compressed sensing could benefit our model and vice versa.
+Although the two problems are in the same framework, to the best of our knowledge, there is no research in sparse signal recovery addressing a problem with the same setting as our model.

-The ``multiset'' relaxation has an advantage of performance.
-Using less measurements in the multiset model than in the set model is to be expected as set is a special case of multiset.
-To the best of our knowledge, there are a few studies about nonbinary structures relevant to group testing.
-However, nonbinary structures are used only to construct binary designs for group testing purpose in almost all the studies except Emad and Milenkovic \cite{EM12}, where a semi-quantitative model is considered.